zephyrproject-rtos/zephyr/doc/subsystems/networking/qemu_setup.rst

 .. code-block:: console

    $ cd samples/net/echo_server
-   $ make pristine && make qemu
+   $ make pristine && make run

 If you see error from QEMU about unix:/tmp/slip.sock, it means you missed Step 1 above.